 Capital gains tax for Non-residents in Spain

-Any capital gain from the sale or transfer of assets located in Spain has a fixed tax of 24% for Non-Residents, being 19%, if it is resident in any other country of the European Union, Iceland or Norway.
+Any capital gain from the sale or transfer of assets located in Spain has a fixed tax of 19% for Non-Residents and Residents.

 In addition, since 2015, any person residing in a country of the European Union or the European Economic Area that has an agreement for the exchange of tax information with Spain may benefit from the exemption for reinvestment of a habitual residence.
 This new habitual residence does not need to be in Spain.